tienfeek/chute-tutorials/Android/Image Uploader/README.md

 Introduction
 ====

-PhotoUpload is an Android application which gets an image from the assets folder and uploads the image in a chute.
+ImageUploader is a tutorial project which gets an image from the assets folder and uploads the image in a chute.
 It includes Chute SDK library.

 ![IMGG_Photoupload](https://github.com/chute/chute-tutorials/raw/master/Android/Image%20Uploader/screenshots/IMGG_Photoupload.png)